 The final exam will make up 20% of the grade.
-The final exam will be 50 to 100 questions and cumulative to all course materials.
+The final exam will be cumulative to all course materials.

 Note:

 Missing any exam leads to an F for the exam and will NOT be compensated with another chance to receive a grade unless due to personal or family illness or emergency that must be communicated in advance and supported by verifiable documentation.
 The decision is the sole discretion of the professor.